datreeio/jira-backup-py/README.md

 JIRA are not (officially) supporting the option of creating automatic backups for their cloud instance.
 This project was created to provide a fully automated infrastructure for backing up Atlassian Cloud JIRA instance on a periodic basis.

-There are shell and bash scripts out there, which were created in order to download the backup file locally without the use of the "back manager" UI, but this project is aiming for full automation, and therefore this is the features road map:
+There are shell and bash scripts out there, which were created in order to download the backup file locally without the use of the "backup manager" UI, but most of them are not maintained and throwing errors.
+So, this project is aiming for full backup automation, and therefore this is the features road map:

 :white_check_mark: Create a script in python
 :white_check_mark: Support creating config.json from user input ('wizard')